shkherad/sql-references-join-tables/README.md

 |  1 |         5 |      7  | 143 | 13th   |
 |  1 |         5 |      7  | 647 | 1st    |

+We need to add at least a person and a city to our tables.
+So let's do that first.

 New records can be inserted directly into the `addresses` table, linking together People and Cities.
 These tables can all be queried using INNER JOIN or using nested SQL queries,